CHARAN-NALAKALASALA/ThinkBridge/README.md

 # ThinkBridge
- A website to track the Inventory items that are available for sales
+ a website to track products that are available for sale